 I imagine how I could survive on an Island like this forever, using only natures resources to keep me alive, sheltered and happy.
 I have a new found value for life, all it provides and all we really need.

-It’s now the end of the day and I take a deep breath and think about the day I’ve just had.
+It’s now the end of the day and I take a deep breath thinking about the day I’ve just had.
 Ok, where’s my book?
 After a quick inspection of potential falling coconuts I climb into the hammock I found at my accommodation.
-I read one page before the tropical sounds of Geckos and crabs are heard.
+I read one page before the tropical sounds of geckos and crabs are heard.
 They scurry around at night looking for food and mates.
-I found the biggest Hermit crabs at night climbing trees and eating plant scraps trimmed by locals from earlier that day.
+I found the biggest hermit crabs at night climbing trees and eating plant scraps trimmed by locals from earlier that day.
 I love watching them all and I’m in awe, while being careful where I stood so not to step on the cute little creatures carrying their protective shell homes on their backs.

 I look forward to the following day when the sights in front of me, again, will take my mind off everything and back to thoughts of how wonderful and beautiful this Island is.